Now Reading

 A slightly more complicated metric, but important nonetheless.
 Customer acquisition cost, or CAC, is how you calculate just how much it costs on average to nab a new customer.

-Divide your sales and marketing costs during a specified period of time by the number of customers you’ve gained during this same time and you’ll come up with your CAC.
+Divide your sales and marketing costs during a specified period of time by the number of customers you've gained during this same time, and you'll come up with your CAC.

 Now it goes without saying that this number will likely rise as you ramp up your marketing and sales efforts.
-However, there’s no need to panic.
-Combining this stat with the next one on the list will give you an accurate representation of just how much your SaaS business is growing.
+However, there's no need to panic.
+Combining this start with the next one on the list will give you an accurate representation of just how much your SaaS business is growing.

 CLV (Customer Lifetime Value)